izhangzhihao/soozie/README.md

 	In addition, Soozie will alert you by throwing an error if the workflow you have specified is not allowed by Oozie (for example, two nodes from different threads being joined)

 3. **Making things interesting - Decisions**
 	Often a developer needs to specify variable paths in a workflow that are run conditionally.
-This is allowed in Soozie via Decision and OneOf.
+This is allowed in Soozie via `Decision` and `OneOf`.

 	```scala
 	def DecisionExample = {